pyroll-project/pyroll-core/paper.md

 The framework is designed to allow a modular exchange of model approaches describing partial problems of the highly complex groove rolling process.
 The whole project aims to provide a growing library of model approaches to reflect the state of the art found in scientific literature and make it available to the public.
 So new research can start on a growing base to explore the actual topic without implementing the same stuff again and again.
+The primary focus lies hereby on analytical, empirical and semi-empirical approaches, although interfacing with third-party software such as FE or CALPHAD suites, as well as material databases, is possible and planned.
+PyRolL is deeply integrated with Python's scientific ecosystem, which allows efficient and user-friendly post-processing of simulation results, as well as application of numerical routines wrapped around the simulation core, such as optimization and fitting of metamodels.

 # Acknowledgements